MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/workshop/trigger-approval.md

 ## Task 4 - Approve the request

-After submitting the Machine request, the cloud flow is triggered and will begin your defined business approval process.
+After you submit the Machine request, the cloud flow is triggered and will begin your defined business approval process.
 Use these steps to approve the request in the Power Automate portal.

 > NOTE: This workshop guide performs in the Approval inside the Power Automate portal.
 If the user is configured with an Office 365 license, the the approval will also be available via Outlook or in [Microsoft Teams](../../../../teams/native-approvals-in-teams.md).